As an educator, speaker, and data governance professional I sometimes get asked,

 - Data Governance at Stanford: The Stanford DG Maturity Model (DG newsletter from October 2011)

 - Measuring Data Governance Maturity at Stanford (presentation from November 2011)

 - DG Maturity Model and Descriptions (document from October 2011)

-The next maturity model I’ll cover will be from DataFlux.
+The next data governance maturity model I’ll cover will be from DataFlux.